dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

 ### The Economics of Content Production/Consumption Lead to Market Saturation

+- (this has already been described in the first part, but needs more explanation)
 - the economics of content production/consumption in a converging or converged world
   - this is where the [somewhat poorly organized] articles paradox of